MJKWoolnough/minecraft/nbt/README.md

 type Compound []Tag
 ```

-Compound is an implementation of the Data interface
+Compound is an implementation of the Data interface.

 #### func (Compound) Copy

 ```go
 func (c Compound) Copy() Data
 ```
-Copy simply returns a deep-copy the the data
+Copy simply returns a deep-copy the the data.

 #### func (Compound) Equal